jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 > The FASTA file is not provided here due to their large size.

-For OTU clustering itself we need to define some parameter that have been adapted for shotgun data by LMAMR in Oklahoma, in a file named `02-scripts.backup/010-params_CrefOTUpick.txt`
+For OTU clustering itself, we additionally defined custom parameters that have been adapted for shotgun data by LMAMR in Oklahoma.
+These are stored in the file `02-scripts.backup/010-params_CrefOTUpick.txt`, as well as in the table below.

-The parameters in this file are as in Table R3

 ---